sheilasaia/paper-yadkin-swat-sovi/README.md

 ## Data-Specific Information For Tabular Data ##

 **Variable list**<br>
 Variables descirptions for *output.rch files are included in the GitHub repository associated with Suttles et al. (2018) found here: https://github.com/sheilasaia/paper-yadkin-swat-study and in README files within the associated tabular data directory.
 SVI, land use, and SWAT model variable listings are described in the associated tabular data directory README file (see swat\_svi\_r\_analysis > data > tabular).
-For further descriptions of SVI data variables see the [ATSDR website] (https://svi.cdc.gov/data-and-tools-download.html).
+For further descriptions of SVI data variables see the [ATSDR data download website](https://svi.cdc.gov/data-and-tools-download.html).
 For further description of NLCD data variables see the [NLCD website](https://catalog.data.gov/dataset/usgs-national-land-cover-dataset-nlcd-downloadable-data-collection).
 For further description of SWAT output.rch file variables see the [SWAT Documentation] (https://swat.tamu.edu/media/69395/ch32_output.pdf).

 **Missing data codes**<br>
 'NA' indicates missing data unless otherwise noted.